Learn More About The Novel Coronavirus, COVID-19 And Wisconsin

 7. How does COVID-19 testing work in Wisconsin and who can get tested?

-In early May, local public health officials worked with the state and National Guard to set up temporary community testing sites where anyone with symptoms of COVID-19 could be tested, with some sites drawing large numbers of residents.
-But testing remained uneven across the state, as areas in northwest Wisconsin lagging behind more populous parts of the state.
+Beginning in early May, local public health officials worked with the state and National Guard to set up temporary community testing sites where anyone with symptoms of COVID-19 could be tested, with some sites drawing large numbers of residents.

 Wisconsin enacted a COVID-19 response package on April 15, which requires health insurers to cover COVID-19 testing and bars insurers from discriminating against people with the disease or who have recovered from it.
 It also ensures Wisconsin qualifies for newly available federal Medicaid funding.
 The federal government also enacted a COVID-19 response package that included a provision for free COVID-19 testing nationwide.